Contact Us

 - km3920@cumc.columbia.edu km3920@cumc.columbia.edu

-Katie Weiser serves as the the Director of Alumni Relations and lead engagement efforts and strengthen connections between Mailman School of Public Health and its alumni community.
+Katie Weiser, director of alumni relations, leads engagement efforts and strengthens connections between Columbia Mailman and its alumni community.
 Katie is responsible for developing and implementing programs that foster lifelong relationships, enhance alumni participation, and support institutional goals.
-Additionally, will oversee communications, events, and volunteer initiatives, working closely with internal and external stakeholders to create meaningful opportunities for alumni involvement.
+Additionally, Katie oversees communications, events, and volunteer initiatives, working closely with internal and external stakeholders to create meaningful opportunities for alumni involvement.

-Before moving from Atlanta to NYC to work at Columbia Mailman in 2023, Katie worked for over 10 years in public health, first as a CDC communications contractor and then leading Community Benefit at Grady Health System.
+Before moving from Atlanta to New York to work at Columbia Mailman in 2023, Katie worked for over 10 years in public health, first as a CDC communications contractor and then leading Community Benefit at Grady Health System.
 Katie received her MPH from the University of Georgia.

 - Fax 212-305-7372